-Then on Sunday it was over to my neighbors Heather and Dave’s where they were hosting a get-together to welcome two new neighbors on our block.
-I made my Applesauce Mini Muffins — always a great hit with kids and adults — and neighbors brought in more delicious sweets, including vegan brownies made by one very thoughtful neighbor.
+Then on Sunday it was over to my neighbors Heather and Dave's where they were hosting a get-together to welcome two new neighbors on our block.
+I made my Vegan Applesauce Muffins -- always a great hit with kids and adults -- and neighbors brought in more delicious sweets, including vegan brownies made by one very thoughtful neighbor.

 The days went by so fast, I didn't have chance to bake any bread over the weekend.
 So Monday afternoon, project number 1 was to make something delicious that would be perfect for Desi to toast and slather peanut butter and jelly on all week (he's my kid, that one).

-I came across this recipe for an Applesauce Oatmeal Bread on the King Arthur website that sounded just perfect.
-I made some modifications — I added more applesauce, cut down on the oil, and made the bread part whole wheat to make it healthier.
-It was perfect– I couldn’t have asked for a better loaf to carry us through the week.
+I came across a recipe for an Applesauce Oatmeal Bread on the King Arthur website that sounded just perfect.
+I made some modifications -- I added more applesauce, cut down on the oil, and made the bread part whole wheat to make it healthier.
+It was perfect-- I couldn't have asked for a better loaf to carry us through the week.

 A few readers have recently asked for kid-friendly recipes, and this loaf of Applesauce Sandwich Bread is definitely one.
-I do have many kid-friendly recipes on the blog, but I haven’t categorized them clearly.
-I will try to do so soon, and I promise I will continue to post more.
+You can also browse my post on 66 kid-friendly vegan recipes.

-- Mix the yeast in a large bowl or the bowl of a stand mixer, with the sugar and 2 tbsp of warm water.
+- Mix the yeast in a large bowl or the bowl of a stand mixer, with the sugar and 2 tablespoon of warm water.
 Set aside for the yeast to activate.

 - Place the oats in a bowl and pour the remaining water over them.
 Set aside for 20 minutes to soften the oats.

 - After 20 minutes, add the oats to the yeast mixture along with the applesauce, maple syrup and oil.
 Mix everything.